 Store replenishment is a very high focus with new products being ranged on a day-to-day basis.
 The H&M approach is almost to panic the customer into buying what they see, as it may not be ranged the next time they come to the store!

 Whilst we can learn a lot from these world-class businesses, we should not overlay their supply chain strategies in a boilerplate fashion on our own businesses.
 Valuable lessons are there, but every business’s supply chain strategy should be tailored to the needs of that business alone.
 In the Australian market specifically, we must ensure that we take adequate account of much lower sales densities that in Europe or the USA and often much longer supply lead times just as two simple examples.

-Group Managing Director of Logistics Bureau, a clear focus on developing Supply Chain Strategies.
+Group Managing Director of Logistics Bureau, A clear focus on developing Supply Chain Strategies.

-PS.
+P.S.
 If you would like help developing a supply chain strategy, jump over to this page supply chain strategy consultants.